PUPPY MILLS INDEX

 Why would any business betray what it claims as its Core Constituency?
 Simple.
 Because puppy mills are of more financial value than “responsible breeders” who produce less income for AKC.

 "Responsible Breeder" is a term originally "trademarked" by TheDogPlace.org in 1998.
 The term was subsequently appropriated by the American Kennel Club in mid-2011.
 Therefore what was once correctly called a "puppy mill" can today claim the AKC title of responsible breeder and even AKC Breeder Of Merit.
 Yes, even puppy millers can get AKC Champion titles.

 Hobby Breeder is by definition, the opposite of commercial breeders who mass produce puppies "responsibly" or otherwise.
 A hobby breeder studies canine health, genetics, and reproduction and competes in dog shows, obedience, field, or performance events.

 Before AKC betrayed its avowed "core constituency" by stating that commercial breeders were needed to satisfy demand, hobby breeders met 95% of the demand for purebred dogs.

 Before AKC abandoned hobby breeders, people bought from local breeders and owning a "registered" purebred dog was a mark of distinction.

-Now "High Volume Breeders" supply 90% of purebred puppies to prospective pet owners, aided by AKC's "Petland Deal" which opened an international market for purebred pet shop puppies.
+Now "High Volume Breeders" supply nearly 90% of purebred puppies, aided by AKC's "Petland Deal" which opened an international market for purebred pet shop puppies.

 First, the instant legal definition of ii Puppy Mill, an oft-used term.